spcl/daceml/README.md

 The white box approach allows us to see computation at **all levels of granularity**: from coarse operators, to kernel implementations, and even down to every scalar operation and memory access.

+DaCeML can be used to achieve state of the art GPU performance on highly contested layers, such as BERT-fp16 or EfficientNet-B0.
+For more details, and other performance results, please see our [ICS'22 publication](https://arxiv.org/abs/2110.10802).

 ![IR visual example](doc/ir.png)

 *Read more: [Library Nodes](https://daceml.readthedocs.io/en/latest/overviews/onnx.html#library-nodes)*